profhammond/Hybrid-Diffusion-Based-Medical-Image-Enhancement-Decision-Pipeline/README.md

-# DM-AHR
+# Modified DM-AHR
-DM-AHR: a customized Self-Supervised Diffusion Model for Automatic Hair Removal in Dermoscopic Images for Enhanced skin diagnosis
+Modified DM-AHR: a customized Self-Supervised Diffusion Model for Automatic Hair Removal in Dermoscopic Images for Enhanced skin diagnosis